clearmatics/remote-autonity-test-script/README.md

 # remote-autonity-test-script
-Script to run Autonity test at Clearmatic's servers
+Script to run Autonity tests at Clearmatic's servers